 To ensure a smooth operation, it was essential for Liz to convey the establishment of an organized body that would coordinate efforts on partnership, technical advice and recruitment for the Student Conservation Corps (SCC).
 Representatives at local campuses would be tasked with connecting students with service opportunities at our national parks and disseminating information.

-Here Liz would outline financial policy and what was to be expected of students once on board.
-It was also made clear that in addition to an executive board, an elected board of students could play a role in determining new volunteers.
+Here Liz would outline financial policy and what students would expect once on board.
+It was also made clear that in addition to an executive committee, an elected board of students could play a role in determining new volunteers.